-Danes Hill aims to provide a broad and inclusive curriculum, offering as much opportunity as possible for the children to experience different subjects and meet with success.
-To allow each pupil to access the curriculum provided by Danes Hill, the school groups the children by many means - setting, differentiation, inclusion and, where appropriate, extra tuition.
+5. 6 Danes Hill aims to provide a broad and inclusive curriculum, offering as much opportunity as possible for the children to experience different subjects and meet with success.
+To allow each pupil to access the curriculum provided by Danes Hill, the school groups the children by many means - setting, adaptive teaching, inclusion and, where appropriate, extra tuition.
 This enables the children to work to the best of their ability in a group of like-minded children and to receive the appropriate level of support necessary to achieve their full potential.

-Meeting Individual Needs - Differentiation and Inclusion
+Meeting Individual Needs - Adaptive Teaching

-The school seeks to modify its overall curriculum in the light of each pupil's age, ability and aptitude in English, Maths and Science and other areas.
-It is accepted that considerable differentiation should be practised at each stage in the educational process so that the curriculum meets the needs of pupils with special educational needs including more able and talented children (see relevant policies), pupils with specific learning difficulties and behavioural and/or emotional needs.

-The curriculum seeks to provide equal opportunity of access to the curriculum for children, bearing in mind the different physical and emotional stages of pupils.
+- 5. 7 The school seeks to modify its overall curriculum in the light of each pupil's age, ability and aptitude in English, Maths and Science and other areas.
+It is accepted that considerable differentiation should be practised at each stage in the educational process so that the curriculum meets the needs of pupils with special educational needs including more able and talented children (see relevant policies), pupils with specific learning difficulties and behavioural and/or emotional needs. - 5.
+8 The curriculum seeks to provide equality of access for children, whilst also considering the different physical and emotional stages of pupils.
 Detailed information about the school's use of differentiation within the curriculum can be found in Appendix 1.